Academic Standing

 Good Standing, unless cum.
 GPA is below 2.2, in which case Advising Alert |

-If a student receives more than one D, E, U, F or NC in a single semester or if a student has had multiple semesters with unsatisfactory grades, the student may be required to withdraw or take a leave of absence from the university because of a lack of academic progress.
+If a student receives more than one D, E, U, F or NC in a single semester or if a student has had multiple semesters with unsatisfactory grades, the student may be required to withdraw or take a leave of absence from the university.

 A student may be required to withdraw or take a leave of absence from the university even if the student has not been on advising alert or probation in a prior semester.
-The university may require a student to withdraw or take a leave of absence at any time, should the university determine that the student's academic performance is so profoundly deficient as to suggest an inability to meet academic requirements.
-Students are informed in writing of any change in academic status.
+The university may require a student to withdraw or take a leave of absence at any time, should the university determine that a student has not maintained or made sufficient academic progress (as determined by COAS).

 Students in special admission programs who earn unsatisfactory grades in courses associated with those programs may be required to leave the University.

-A student with two or more unsatisfactory grades who are placed on probation will have their parent(s) and/or guardian(s) notified.
-Parents/guardians may also be notified when a student changes their status at the university either by withdrawing or by being required to take a leave of absence.
+A student with two or more unsatisfactory grades who are placed on probation or are required to take a leave of absence will have their parent(s) and/or legal guardian(s) notified in writing.
 The student's academic advisor will also be notified of a student's academic standing.

 Primary considerations in making readmission decisions are evidence of sustained and productive activity during the period of absence from the campus, evidence of serious academic purpose and pertinent letters of recommendation attesting to the candidate's readiness to resume formal study.